wujiandong/subprocdev/doc/subprocess.rst

       to accept more data.
 Use :meth:`communicate` to avoid that.

+.. method:: Popen.recv(maxsize=None)

+   Non-blocking reading of stdout from the child process.
+It is recommended that you use :meth:`asyncread` instead of this method.
+Since this method is non- blocking, data will not always be available to be read. :meth:`asyncread` handles this by reading data periodically in a timed loop and concantenating what was read before returning it.

+.. method:: Popen.recv_err(maxsize=None)

+   Functions in the exact same manner as :meth:`recv` but instead of reading from stdout, it reads from stderr.

+.. method:: Popen.send(input)

+   Write the given bytes to the subprocess in a non-blocking manner.
+If the function is unable to communicate with the process, *None* is returned.
+It is recommended that you use the asyncwrite method as it will automatically handle buffering sending more data than the connection allows per send as well as converting the input to bytes if it is given as a string.

+.. method:: Popen.listen(self, input='', maxsize=-1)

+   Sends input and returns a tuple containing the number of bytes written to the child process, and the output of the child process. *maxsize* represents the greatest number of bytes to read from the child process.
+If it is *None*, data will be read until a specified timeout is reached or no more data can be read.

+.. method:: Popen.asyncread(timeout=.1, raiseonnone=False, timeresolution=5, stderr=False, maxsize=-1, chunksize=None)

+   Read data from the subprocess using the asnychronous methods.
+The method will continue to try to read data for the number of seconds specified by *timeout*.
+The *timeresolution* determines how many times during the duration specified by *timeout* to check to see if the subprocess has any data to be siphoned off.

+   If *stderr* is *True*, this method will read from the stderr produced by the subprocess instead of the stdout.

+   Data will continue to be read until the specified time limit has expired or, if specified, until *maxsize* bytes have been read.
+Data will be read in chunks of bytes specified by *chunksize* when it is specified but otherwise, the maximum amount, generally 1024 bytes, will be read if available.

+   When *raiseonnone* is *True*, an exception will be raised when it appears the child process has been disconnected.

+.. method:: Popen.asyncwrite

+   Functions in the same manner as the :meth:`send` method but will handle any necessary buffering and byte conversions automatically.

 .. method:: Popen.communicate(input=None)

    Interact with process: Send data to stdin.
 Read data from stdout and stderr,